ipfs/team-mgmt/Project Management Process.md

 - may have parts or sub-goals
 - may have parts or sub-goals big enough to merit own Goals

-The IPFS project management process uses the following **tools** to plan and track work:
+The IPFS project management process, planning and tracking work is done with the following **tools**:

 Roadmaps
 - are attached to a project